• Written by Phil Zamloot

 7. Ask for the Attendee List

 You know the profile of your prospective customers.
-You should also know your existing customers.
-If an updated attendee list is not available on the Exhibition’s website, ask for it.
+If an updated attendee list is not available on the exhibition’s website, ask for it.
 Know who is coming to the show.
 This is an occasion to reconnect with your existing customers.
 If there is an issue with any of the existing customers planning to be present, your staff at the booth should know about it.
-However large your company may be, don’t make it seem so large that you don’t pay attention to your customers.
-The prospects on the attendee list are the main reason you have invested in the trade show.
-You should know their names, what they look like, their positions at the company, how long they have been in those positions, the size and location of their companies, plus any other relevant details you can gather.
-From LinkedIn and company websites alone, there is just too much information easily accessible that you should not know as much as possible in advance about the prospects you hope to draw into your booth.

-8. Send Personal Messages in Advance of the Show.
+8. Send Personal Messages in Advance of the Show

-If the attendee list available to you does not include email addresses, do your best to find them out.
+If the attendee list available to you does not include email addresses, go through your lead gen vendor or portal to get them.
 Send out a meaningful, personal email saying something about what you will be showing and how much you are looking forward to a booth visit.
-The more your email message looks like a mass email sent at the last minute, the less effective it will be.
-Remember, every action you take is a marketing action that creates an impression.
+Avoid making it appear like a mass email by personalizing it as much as possible.
+Every action you take is a marketing action that creates an impression.
 Every marketing action should be aimed at achieving your sales goal.
-This is the reason you have invested in the trade show.

 9. Be an Active Listener on the Trade Show Floor

 When a prospect enters the sphere of your booth, deliver your message for sure, but also listen actively to what the prospect says.
 Take notes on the back of the prospect’s business card, or on an iPad after the conversation ends.
 Write down questions you were asked or trace where the conversation led, even in non-business directions.
 These details will be useful in your follow-up.
-In your email or telephone follow-up, you may have to remind the prospect that you met.
-It’s easier to do that with specific details.
-Answering real questions is your first delivery on your company’s offering.
-Make it work.

 10. Get the Post-Show Attendee List